umeboshia/dockerfiles/README.md

 my docker files

 # how to use
-to make docker image, do this commnand at directory where dokcerfile exists
+to make docker image, do this commnand at directory where dockerfile exists

 `$ docker image build -t <account_name>/<image_name>:<tag> {path}`